lyndskg/pythonsnek/README.md

 <ins>__Completed on__</ins>: February 3rd, 2023

 A simple simulation of the classic arcade snake game using the cross-platform "Pygame" Python module.
-Runs as a fully contained application within Terminal.
+Runs as a fully contained application within Terminal and other CLIs.
 Implementation was assisted by guides from [Edureka](https://www.edureka.co/blog/snake-game-with-pygame/) and [Geeks for Geeks](https://www.geeksforgeeks.org/snake-game-in-python-using-pygame-module/).

 ## To Do